Harding Street raid: Investigations

-Police reportedly found 18g of marijuana and 1.5g of cocaine in the house, which were user amounts but not distributor levels; the small amount and type of drugs were consistent with the toxicology findings.
+Police reportedly found 18 grams of marijuana and 1.5 grams of cocaine in the house, which were user amounts but not distributor levels; the small amount and type of drugs were consistent with the toxicology findings.
 KHOU-TV received the reports on May 2.
 On May 15, 2019, HPD chief Art Acevedo announced that the investigation had concluded, with the information given to prosecutors.

 The Tuttle and Nicholas families hired a forensic team headed by Mick Maloney formerly of Naval Criminal Investigative Service (NCIS).
 The team processed the crime scene on May 10, 2019, three months after the raid.
 They were surprised and troubled to find significant evidence left behind or uncollected by the earlier Houston Forensic Science Center police investigation.
 They mapped out the trajectories from the bullet holes in the walls with the goal to reconstruct the shooting by matching bloodstains and bullet trajectories in the house to the wounds of the victims.
 The team spent four days reviewing the evidence.
 Attorney Chuck Bourque told the Houston Chronicle they found no evidence anyone in the house fired toward the door nor that Tuttle's two rifles and two shotguns had even been fired.
-This did not account for the .357 revolver and shell casings reportedly collected by police, though, a revolver was not listed in the inventory of confiscated items after the raid.
+This did not account for the .357 revolver and shell casings reportedly collected by police, though a revolver was not listed in the inventory of confiscated items after the raid.
 The team did find evidence that suggests police outside the house fired blindly through the walls.
 Evidence also suggested that some of the officers' injuries were from friendly fire.